janus-idp/backstage-plugins/plugins/notifications-backend/README.md

   locations:
     # Local example data, file locations are relative to the backend process, typically `packages/backend`
     - type: file
-      # *** Here is a new change, referes to a file stored in the root of the Backstage:
+      # *** Here is a new change, refers to a file stored in the root of the Backstage:
       target: ../../users.yaml
 ```